-Websites have always been an important marketing tool for all businesses, acting as virtual store fronts designed to attract visitors and therefore improves engagement with target audiences, building confidence in the services or products provided.
+Websites have always been an important marketing tool for all businesses, acting as virtual storefronts designed to attract visitors and therefore improves engagement with target audiences, building confidence in the services or products provided.
 Similarly, an HCO’s website becomes a platform to showcase its strengths and services, demonstrating the brand’s values in the healthcare ecosystem.

-In order to find out about the growing trend of online research for healthcare resources by patients and the general public, Google partnered with Compete Inc and surveyed over 500 hospital researchers to determine the patients “Digital Journey to Wellness”.
+In order to find out about the growing trend of online research for healthcare resources by patients and the public, Google partnered with Compete Inc and surveyed over 500 hospital researchers to determine the patients “Digital Journey to Wellness”.

 Research showed that while looking for answers to health related topics online, 76% of prospective patients scoured hospital websites for information.

-They also take a considerable amount of time to conduct their research before booking appointments, data showing that 61% of patients visit at least two different hospital websites before converting.
-After their appointments 50% of the patients recommended their chosen HCO to friends or family, while 12% posted online reviews on various social media sites.
+They also take a considerable amount of time to conduct their research before booking appointments, with data showing that 61% of patients visit at least two different hospital websites before converting.
+After their appointments, 50% of the patients recommended their chosen HCO to friends or family, while 12% posted online reviews on various social media sites.

 It is therefore beneficial to hospitals and healthcare organizations to use their websites and online presence to gain visibility and grow a strong patient base.

 The THREE KEY POINTS to keep in mind when building a winning website are: